 One of Ciao Bambino’s most requested family travel destinations, Costa Rica shows no signs of dipping in popularity — if anything, it’s still gaining steam.
-This Central American hotspot attracts ecologically minded families who crave adventure and natural beauty in safe surroundings with creature comforts.
-While the classic weeklong itinerary pairs Arenal Volcano and Manuel Antonio National Park, if you have more time, it’s worth venturing farther afield to some of the country’s lesser-known regions.
-Our valued Costa Rica travel partner shared a few family-friendly favorites that deserve to be on your radar.
+This hotspot in Central America attracts ecologically minded families who crave adventure and natural beauty in safe surroundings with creature comforts.
+While the classic week-long itinerary pairs Arenal Volcano and Manuel Antonio National Park, if you have more time, it’s worth venturing farther afield to some of the country’s lesser-known regions.
+To see more of Costa Rica off the beaten path, our valued travel partner shared a few family-friendly favorites that deserve to be on your radar.

 Tucked in a corner of northern Costa Rica and accessible only by domestic flight, the rustic and removed Tortuguero area is an underrated gem.
 Despite its position on the Caribbean coast, Tortuguero isn’t a beach-lounging destination — it’s a place to get off the grid for two or three days and to see wildlife that’s unique to this part of the country.
 Take a private boat tour through the canals to spot brilliantly colored macaws and toucans, monkeys, sloths, iguanas and more.
-Turtle hatching season, roughly October and November, is a particular highlight.
+Turtle hatching season, roughly October and November, is a particular highlight for lovers of sea turtles.

 Our expert Family Vacation Advisors can connect you with our travel partners in the region to put together the ultimate family itinerary.
 Click to send us a request! >

-If mountains are more your speed than the coast, consider Bajos del Toro, nestled between the volcanoes and valleys at Costa Rica’s heart.
-This area pairs nicely with the typical visit to Arenal, reachable by a 2-hour ground transfer; it’s known for hiking, birding, cloud forests and waterfalls, especially the breathtaking Cataratas del Toro.
+If mountains are more your speed than the coast, consider Bajos del Toro, a Costa Rican gem nestled between the volcanoes and valleys in the heart of the country.
+This area pairs nicely with the typical visit to Arenal and La Fortuna, reachable by a 2-hour ground transfer; it’s known for hiking trails, birding, cloud forests and waterfalls, especially the breathtaking Cataratas del Toro.
 Splurge on a stay at El Silencio, a luxe Relais & Chateaux lodge that sits amid a private nature reserve (minimum age is 8).

-Although it’s part of the relatively touristed Guanacaste province, Las Catalinas —a purpose-developed beach town within a vast forest preserve — feels worlds apart.
+Although it’s part of the relatively touristed Guanacaste province, Las Catalinas —a purpose-developed beach town within a vast forest preserve — feels worlds apart and remains one of our favorite destinations in Costa Rica.
 For families who want to incorporate beach time into a Costa Rica itinerary, this fits the bill; it’s less busy than ultrapopular Manuel Antonio and has the best vacation rentals in the country.
 The town’s tiny scale and car-free cobbled streets allow older kids a measure of freedom; the calm surf is ideal for younger ones.
 As with Bajos del Toro, Las Catalinas is easily accessible by road.

 Few Costa Rica travelers make it to the remote and rugged Osa Peninsula, but for those who do, the payoff is dazzling: This is ecotourism at its most unspoiled and authentic.
+It is the definition of why families crave off the beaten path destinations.
 Osa’s high point is the majestic Corcovado National Park, a tangle of old-growth rainforests that teem with exotic wildlife.
-Beaches aren’t the draw here, but surfing and whale watching can be spectacular.
+Pacific coast beaches aren’t the draw here, but surfing and whale watching can be spectacular.
 We highly recommend Lapa Rios Ecolodge (minimum age of 6), an upscale retreat where guests are immersed in the wilderness with staff naturalists on hand to lead excursions and activities.
 Getting to Osa requires a domestic flight from San Jose.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!